slott56/Stingray-Reader/docs/source/design.rst

 -   or we'll load an external schema definition from a file.

-We'll need to design schema loaders as well as data extractors which depend on the schema loaders.
+This causes us to partition the design into several components.

+-   Schena definition.

+-   Schema parsing and loading.

+-   Application data access using a schema.

+The idea is to have a universal schema representation.
+An application can load this from a variety of sources, including JSON, COBOL, and heading rows of a spreadsheet.

 Some COBOL File Issues
 -------------------------

-When dealing with "Flat Files" from legacy COBOL problems, there are several additional problems that need to be solved.
+Non-spreadsheet files, including legacy COBOL files, introduce additional problems:

 1. The files have a fixed field layout, without delimiters.
     This means that the offset of each field must be used to decompose the record into its individual elements.

 #.
-Numeric fields can have an implied decimal point, making
+Numeric fields can have an implied decimal point.
-    it difficult to determine the value of a string of digits.
-    The COBOL DDE is essential for parsing the file contents.
+    The COBOL DDE is essential for parsing the file contents into number values.

 #.
 COBOL can make use of numeric data represented in a variety
     of "Computational" forms.
-The "Computational-3" ("COMP-3")
+The ``COMP-3``
-    form is very popular and rather complex because decimal digits are packed two per byte and the final half-byte encodes sign information.
+    form, for example, is very popular: decimal digits are packed two per byte and the final half-byte encodes sign information.

 #.
-The string data may be encoded in EBCDIC bytes.
+The string data may be encoded in EBCDIC bytes, requiring decoding.

 #.
 COBOL encourages the use of data aliases (or "unions") via the ``REDEFINES`` clause.
     Without the entire unviverse of COBOL programs that work with a given file, the general handling of ``REDEFINES``
     data elements can become an insoluable problem.
+While it's clear some field discriminates among the union alternatives, that detail is not part of the COBOL DDE.
     Only lazy field access can work;
     eager creation of individual cell values is doomed because a ``REDEFINES`` alternative may be defined over invalid data.

 #.
-COBOL has an ``OCCURS DEPENDING ON`` (ODO) feature where one attribute
+COBOL has an ``OCCURS DEPENDING ON`` feature where one attribute of a DDE
-    determines the size of another attribute.
-This means the data of every attribute after the ODO attribute has a location which varies.
+    determines the size of an array.
+This means every attribute after the array has a location which varies.
-    The positions within the flat file cannot be computed statically.
+    The locations within the flat file can only be computed with an actual instance of the record.

 Generally, COBOL files are defined by a "Data Definition Entry" (DDE) that provides the record layout.
-It's essential to
-parse this source DDE, which has the original COBOL definition for the file.
+It's essential to parse this source DDE, which has the original COBOL definition for the file.
 A schema can be built from the parsed DDE.
 There's no good reason to rely on any intermediate description separate from the DDE's themselves.